Stiivi/Holon/Sources/Holon/Documentation.docc/ProxiesAndIndirection.md

 ## Overview

 The library has a built-in functionality to create indirections through proxies.
-Some nodes can be marked as proxies and links to those proxies can be marked as indirect.
-Using a graph rewriter the indirect links can be converted to direct links.
+Some nodes can be marked as proxies and edges to those proxies can be marked as indirect.
+Using a graph rewriter the indirect edges can be converted to direct edges.

 ### Proxies

 Proxies are nodes that have system label ``IndirectionLabel/Proxy``.
 Any node can be a proxy node.
 Each proxy node represent another node - its real subject.
-Therefore each proxy node requires a link between the proxy node and its subject.
+Therefore each proxy node requires an edge between the proxy node and its subject.

-The link between proxy node and its subject has a system label ``IndirectionLabel/Subject``, the proxy is the origin of the link and subject is the target of the link.
+The edge between proxy node and its subject has a system label ``IndirectionLabel/Subject``, the proxy is the origin of the edge and subject is the target of the edge.

-### Links
+### Edges

-Links that are to be interpreted as indirect have endpoints pointing to proxies and have the endpoints marked as indirect through appropriate label:
+Edges that are to be interpreted as indirect have endpoints pointing to proxies and have the endpoints marked as indirect through appropriate label:
-``IndirectionLabel/IndirectOrigin`` is used to mark that the link's origin is indirect, ``IndirectionLabel/IndirectTarget`` is used to mark that the link's target is indirect.
+``IndirectionLabel/IndirectOrigin`` is used to mark that the edge's origin is indirect, ``IndirectionLabel/IndirectTarget`` is used to mark that the edge's target is indirect.
-If an endpoint of a link is a proxy, but the endpoint is not marked as indirect, it means that the endpoint is the proxy object itself.
+If an endpoint of an edge is a proxy, but the endpoint is not marked as indirect, it means that the endpoint is the proxy object itself.

 The following example depicts an indirection: the `Device A` is logically